tterbTestOrg2/fantastic-invention/README.md

 ## Contributing

 We encourage contributions from Rustaceans and tech enthusiasts.
 Check out our [Contribution Guidelines](CONTRIBUTING.md) for more details on how you can get involved.

-## License

-Fantastic Invention is licensed under the [MIT License](LICENSE).
-Feel free to use it, modify it, and contribute to the future of technology with Rust!